telliott99/Pi/README.md

 #### Note

-- I find it convenient to monitor the Pi by ssh (secure shell)
+- I find it convenient to monitor the Pi by ssh (secure shell).

 I'm using a Mac as the client computer, from which I ssh *into* the Pi as a server.
 Occasionally, I use a remote Desktop over the WiFi network.